-Additional information about grants management policy and procedures may be obtained at the following site: www.opgs.dc.gov (click on Information) or click here: City-Wide Grants Manual.
+Additional information about grants management policy and procedures may be obtained at the following site: https://dc.gov/page/grants-management (click on Information).

-If your agency would like to obtain a copy of the DC Health RFA Dispute Resolution Policy, please contact the Office of Grants Management and Resource Development at jennifer.prats@dc.gov or call (202) 442- 5973.
+If your agency would like to obtain a copy of the DC Health RFA Dispute Resolution Policy, please contact the Office of Grants Management and Resource Development at clara.mclaughlin@dc.gov or call (202) 442- 5973.
 Your request for this document will not be shared with DC Health program staff or reviewers.
-Copies will be made available at all preapplication conferences.
+Copies will be made available with the RFA on the Clearinghouse website.